Commercial Learner’s Permit (CLP)

 - Meet age requirements.
 You must be at least 18 years old to drive a commercial truck within many states; 21 years old to driver a commercial truck across state lines and into Canada

-- Take a physical administered by a physician certified to conduct DOT physicals
+- Take a physical administered by a medical provider certified to conduct DOT physicals.
+Find a DOT-certified medical examiner near you.

 - Pass your permit exam(s) – one or more written tests, administered at a licensing facility in your state